CertainUser/Machine-Learning/Automatic-differentiation/README.md

 for a variable class as well as to try different ways to store function gradients.

-I will make this the part of my Linear Algebra library.
+I might make this the part of my Linear Algebra library or at least provide some basic compatibility with it.